gusindra/hireach/README.md

 ## Features

-- Customer Chat APP
-- Template Bot Chat
+- Template Campain
-- API Blast SMS
+- API Channel

 ## Contributing

 Thank you for considering contributing to the Project!
-The contribution guide can be found in the [Laravel documentation](https://telixcel.com/api/docs).
+The contribution guide can be found in the [Api HiReach documentation](https://hireach.archeeshop.com/api/docs).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [support@telixcel.com](mailto:support@telixcel.com).
+If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [support@hireach.com](mailto:support@hireach.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-Telixcel Application software licensed under the PT.
-TELIXCEL CENTRIX INDONESIA license.
+Telixcel Application software licensed under the FirmApps AI license.